Perth Lynx: New ownership (2024–present)

 In May 2024, Perth business couple Christian Hauff and Jodi Millhahn were revealed as the front runners to take over ownership of the Perth Lynx from Basketball WA.
 The couple had earlier in the year become minor investors in Sports Entertainment Group's sporting teams business, SEN Teams.
 On 13 June 2024, the Lynx's WNBL licence was transferred to Perth Lynx Pty Ltd, owned by Hauff and Millhahn, with management and operational support from SEN Teams.
 On 10 December 2024, SEN Teams took over from Hauff and Millhahn as majority owners of the Lynx.
 Hauff and Millhahn remained shareholders and co-chairs of the club's board of directors.

 During the pre-season in the lead up to the 2024–25 WNBL season, the Lynx played two games as part of HoopsFest at RAC Arena.
 During the 2024–25 regular season, the Lynx split their home games between Bendat Basketball Centre and the 4,000-capacity Perth High Performance Centre.
 They played three games at Perth High Performance Centre and made the venue their training base.

 In June 2025, it was announced that all Lynx home games in the 2025–26 WNBL season would be played at Perth High Performance Centre.
 The following month, the club underwent a rebrand with a new logo.
+Following the mid-season addition of Chinese center Han Xu, the Lynx achieved a record crowd for Han's first home game at Perth HPC, with 3,121 fans attending the 98–81 win over the Southside Melbourne Flyers on 5 December 2025.
+The previous club record attendance was 1,753.
+On 15 January 2026, the Lynx played their first ever regular season game at RAC Arena as part of HoopsFest in Perth, winning 85–81 over the Bendigo Spirit.
+On 7 February 2026, co-captain Anneli Maley recorded 18 points, 10 rebounds and 10 assists in a 108–93 win over the Sydney Flames, becoming just the fifth player in club history to record a triple-double (after Michele Timms, Tully Bevilaqua, Deanna Smith and Melissa Marsh) and the first since Marsh in 2009.
+In the semi-finals, the Lynx defeated the Bendigo Spirit 2–0 to advance to their third WNBL Grand Final in five years.
+In game one of the grand final series in Townsville against the Townsville Fire, the Lynx lost 88–79.
+In game two at Perth HPC, the Lynx lost 108–105 in overtime to finish as runners-up for the third time in five years.